01-edu/Branch-Blockchain/Quest3 FestivalSmartContract/OrganizedFestival.md

 - Add functions `getStartTime` and `getPlace` that retrieve the starting time and place.
 - Add functions `updateStartTime` and `updatePlace` that update the corresponding value only if the caller of the function is the original deployer of the Smart Contract.

+### Hint

-*Hint: The constructor function might save the address of the deployer of the contract in an internal variable*
+The constructor function might save the address of the deployer of the contract in an internal variable

-### Relevance

-We learn constructors and conditions

 ### Notions